 - The list of references should be included in the manuscript file itself and also submitted through the journal's submission system.

 Please ensure that every reference cited in the text is present in the reference list.
 All positions in reference lists must be cited in the text.
 Citation of a reference as 'in press' implies that the item has been accepted for publication.
 Citation in text should be in the form (author, year) for example (Kowalski and White, 2000) or (Smith et al., 2010).

 As a minimum, the full URL should be given and the date when the reference was last accessed.
 Any further information, if known (DOI, author names, dates, reference to a source publication, etc.), should also be given.
 Web references can be listed separately (e.g., after the reference list) under a different heading if desired or can be included in the reference list.

 3.5.3.
 Reference style

 The reference list should be arranged first alphabetically and then further sorted chronologically if necessary.
 More than one reference from the same author(s) in the same year must be identified by the letters 'a', 'b', 'c', etc., placed after the year of publication.
-APA (American Psychological Association) citation in-text and reference list citations are required.
-Citation in text should be Name(year) or (Name, year) for example Smith and Nowak (2010) or (Wisniewski et al., 2010).
+Citation in text should be Name(year) or (Name, year), for example, Smith and Nowak (2010) or (Wisniewski et al., 2010).